vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 3. Formated the current date as ISO format.

-4. After geting the current closing prices for `SPY` and `AGG` using Alpaca's `get_barset()` function, I transformed the function's response to a Pandas DataFrame and previewed the data.
+4. After getting the current closing prices for `SPY` and `AGG` using Alpaca's `get_barset()` function, I transformed the function's response to a Pandas DataFrame and previewed the data.

 5. I picked the `SPY` and `AGG` close prices from the Alpaca's `get_barset()` DataFrame response and stored them as Python variables.
 Printed the closing values for validation.
 Added the parameter `limit=1000` to the function call in order to receive back as much data from Alpaca as possible.